Hierarchical structure of the Big Five: Plasticity and stability

-DeYoung characterizes Beta as a combination of positive affect (extraversion) and a general openness to exploration and experience (openness to experience).
+In turn, DeYoung characterizes Beta as a combination of positive affect (extraversion) and a general openness to exploration and experience (openness to experience).
 He combines these two characteristics into the more general "cognitive flexibility" which he calls plasticity.
+He hypothesizes links to the central dopaminergic (DA) system to which especially Extraversion had commonly been linked.
+In addition, extraversion and openness to experience are both linked to latent inhibition reduction which is moderated by it.

-He hypothesizes links to the central dopaminergic (DA) system.
-Extraversion had been previously linked to the DA system.
-In addition, extraversion and openness to experience are both linked to latent inhibition reduction which is moderated by the DA system.
 These underlying biological correlates combined with DeYoung's conceptual arguments form the foundation of his case for "stability" and "plasticity" as labels and interpretations of Digman's Alpha and Beta factors.

 General factor of personality

 It has been proposed that in addition to two superordinate factors existing "above" the Big Five, that there is a higher order single factor solution.
 Where the two-factor superordinates are referred to as "2nd order" factors.
 This single factor is referred to as a "3rd order" factor, suggesting that it occupies the top of a hierarchy that can be subdivided first into two factors which can themselves be subdivided into the Big Five for a total of three levels.
 Proposed by Janek Musek as a blend of all socially desirable personality dimensions and referred to as "the Big One" or a "general factor of personality", evidence for this third order factor exists across a number of research studies and personality scales.
 Musek argued that the general factor of personality is related to self-esteem, life satisfaction, emotionality (high positive affect and low negative affect vs. low positive and high negative affect), subjective well-being and motivation (high approach and low avoidance motivation vs. low approach and high avoidance motivation).

 A 2014 study of 286 undergraduate students found that "[a] composite GFP and composite measure of social-effectiveness exhibited a strong association and continued to share over 50% of their variance after controlling for socially-desirable responding."

 A 2010 meta-analysis of 144,117 participants found that "GFP has a substantive component as it is related to supervisor-rated job performance."
 Furthermore, they found positive GFP loadings on all Big Five traits except neuroticism.
 A 2022 meta-analysis of personality and intelligence correlations (n = 55,169) found that the GFP correlated r = .06 with general intelligence.

 In a 2008 study using monozygotic and dizygotic twins, genetic evidence was given for a general factor of personality.
 This work has indicated that there may be an underlying genetic component for Musek's blend of all socially desirable personality dimensions.
 Rushton conjectured that this highest-level personality dimension represents human evolutionary development toward "more efficient persons—those who are more level-headed, agreeable, friendly, dependable, and open."